Gladuin/iidx-controller/README.md

 ![Spice setup](spicecfg.png)

 You'll then be able to set the turntable sensitivity via the resistance menu on the subscreen in iidx >27 (with lightning mode enabled).

+_NOTE: I haven't actually been able to test this, since I have a 60hz screen and can't boot into lightning mode.
+Please report any issues you encounter in the issues section._

 # Thanks
 Huge thanks to [CrazyRedMachine](https://github.com/CrazyRedMachine) for helping me out when I got stuck, and for their [SoundVoltexIO](https://github.com/CrazyRedMachine/SoundVoltexIO) repository.